gipsi/gipsi.github.io/README.md

 ## Welcome to my GitHub Pages hosted [#100DaysOfCode](http://www.100daysofcode.com/) Blog
 [@gipsitana](https://twitter.com/gipsitana) on Twitter

+### Day 5 March 12th 2018 - Talks over Coffee

+#### Heartfelt dev talks for humans

+Is a [Glitch.com remix](https://glitch.com/) a collection of videos.

+- Watching: [I Have No Idea What The Hell I'm Doing](https://coffee-talks.glitch.me/)  by Brad Frost

+- Reading:
+    - [The Little Book of HTML/CSS Coding Guidelines](http://www.oreilly.com/web-platform/free/little-book-html-css-coding-guidelines.csp?download=true) on writing code for humans.

+    - [The V6 Blog Archive of Rob Weychert](http://v6.robweychert.com/blog/2017/09/v6-the-archive/) on the ephemeral nature of third party services.

+- Learning: [Transmedia Storytelling with FutureLearn](https://www.futurelearn.com/courses/transmedia-storytelling) Transition in common usage from the term narrative to storytelling in the 1990s.
+The basic elements of background, character and plot.

 ### Day 4 March 11th 2018 - box-sizing

 #### The CSS property with its own day.